Are you Able to Send Emails but Not Receive? | HostGator Support

 Part 2: Advanced Checklist

-Are you still having trouble receiving emails after going through the Part 1: Basic Checklist?
+Are you still having trouble receiving emails after going through Part 1: Basic Checklist?
 Here are a few more tips to help you identify the root cause and how to resolve them.

 1. Check the MX records